Cross-Modality Neuroimage Synthesis: A Survey: Open challenges and future directions

-\textbf{\textit{Challenge 3: Evaluation metric.}} How to build up an appropriate metric to evaluate the results of cross-modality image synthesis?
-The existing measurements are evaluated by PSNR and SSIM, which are established on natural images but ignore the inherent properties of neuroimage.
-The translated medical data with highest PSNR or SSIM may be still blurred or important tissue representations that should be correctly highlighted are missing.
+\textbf{\textit{Challenge 3: Dedicated evaluation metrics.}} How to identify an appropriate metric to evaluate the results of cross-modality image synthesis?
+Existing measurements are usually based on the PSNR and SSIM, which are established on natural images but ignore the inherent properties of neuroimages.
+The translated medical data with the highest PSNR or SSIM may still be blurred, or miss important neural tissue representations.

-\textit{\textbf{Future direction: K-space-aware metrics.}} The k-space imaging concept is the main distinction between MR imaging and natural pictures, other than the disease area.
-The critical lesion location and essential k-space specialty of neuroimages should be accurately reflected by the new metric for synthetic quality.
+\textit{\textbf{Solution 3: K-space-aware metrics.}} The concept of k-space imaging is the main distinction between MR imaging and natural images, in addition to the disease area.
+The new synthetic quality metric should accurately reflect the location of the critical lesion and the essential k-space characteristics of neuroimages.
 Therefore, the new metric should encompass the lesion region, k-space characteristics, and anatomical features.

-\textbf{\textit{Challenge 4: Misaligned data usage.}} How to utilize the misaligned neuroimaging data for cross-modality image synthesis?
-In practice, there exits a large amount of misaligned neuroimaging data in each vendor (i.e., hospital).
-The state-of-the-art image registration algorithm takes plenty of time for each misaligned brain image.
-It requires huge amount of laborious work to verify the effect of the registration algorithm.
-It is questionable whether the strong dependence on registration and full utilization of misaligned data can be eliminated for cross-modality synthesis.
+\textbf{\textit{Challenge 4: Misaligned data usage.}} How to utilize misaligned or unpaired neuroimaging data for cross-modality image synthesis?
+In practice, a large amount of misaligned neuroimaging data exists in each vendor (i.e., hospital).
+The state-of-the-art image registration algorithm takes a lot of time to register a pair of brain images, especially across modalities.
+It also requires a great deal of laborious work to verify the registration result, and correct residual errors if necessary.
+Whether the strong dependence on registration can be eliminated for cross-modality synthesis is questionable.